Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

 In short order, a narrative crystallized on the right pushed forward by a statement from former Trump staffer Kash Patel that was amplified by Fox News: Clinton’s campaign did something fishy with computers to spy on Trump’s campaign and his White House.
 Over the weekend, the cable channel and other right-wing outlets and voices echoed and amplified this idea.

 Then reality finished getting its boots on.
-The Washington Post’s fact-checkers submerged the story in cold water as did the New York Times.
+The Washington Post’s fact-checkers submerged the story in cold water, as did the New York Times.
 A filing from Sussmann’s legal team and statements from others involved in the situation like the researchers who analyzed the data state, for example, that the period in which the White House (to shorthand the “executive office” descriptor) was included in the analysis ended before Trump took office.
 Durham’s filing doesn’t suggest otherwise.
 Also, the data being evaluated were not a function of anything having been hacked or stolen; instead, it was an analysis of a particular, limited kind of data file that had been shared by both the White House and outside Internet service providers as part of standard practice for detecting illicit online activity.
 (In fact, this appears to be why the White House was sharing the data; it was a response to a Russian infiltration in 2015.)

 What’s more, the question of whether Sussmann was working for Clinton’s campaign is at the heart of the indictment against him.
 Here, again, Durham draws an inferred, not a direct, line that Sussmann contests.
 Regardless, the indication from Durham’s filing is not that Clinton’s team pushed downward for a probe into possible electronic links between Trump and Russia but, instead, that a technology executive who had retained Sussmann independently raised the possibility to his attention and from there it moved up.
 Remember the timing here: This was just as material stolen from the Democratic Party by Russian hackers was being leaked and questions about Trump’s ties to Russia were being elevated (even before Clinton’s team did so publicly).